 - Fostering the enabling environment for a thriving market for clean cooking solutions.

-Significant progress was made during Phase I in achieving the Alliance’s original goals and objectives.
-To date, more than 20 million clean cookstoves are in use and global awareness has grown significantly regarding the serious health, environmental, and livelihoods issues posed by household air pollution.
+Significant progress was made during Phase I in achieving the Alliance’s original goals and objectives, and the momentum is growing already in Phase II.
+To date, more than 50 million cleaner, more efficient cookstoves and fuels are in use and global awareness has grown significantly regarding the serious health, environmental, and livelihoods issues posed by household air pollution.
 The Alliance is actively driving investment into the sector, supporting capacity building for entrepreneurs, enhancing testing and knowledge centers, and engaging in new research in dozens of countries where national policies are identifying clean cooking solutions as integral to achieving improvements in energy access, women and children’s health, and the environment.
 This is most evident in the Alliance’s eight focus countries of Bangladesh, China, Ghana, Guatemala, India, Kenya, Nigeria, and Uganda where the Alliance has been instrumental in developing and shaping country action plans for further progress.
 The Alliance’s leadership has also been influential in the process to create the first-ever global standards for cookstove safety, efficiency, and cleanliness.

-Finally, In addition to its efforts on the ground, the Alliance made strong progress during Phase I in integrating the issue of clean cooking as a means of achieving other critical development priorities -- health, energy, and environment -- by galvanizing major international organizations and initiatives, including the Sustainable Energy for All initiative, the Climate and Clean Air Coalition, the Post-2015 Development Goals, and Beijing+20.
+Finally, in addition to its efforts on the ground, the Alliance made strong progress in integrating the issue of clean cooking as a means of achieving other critical development priorities -- health, energy, and environment -- by galvanizing major international organizations and initiatives, including the Sustainable Energy for All initiative, COP21, the Climate and Clean Air Coalition, the Sustainable Development Goals, Beijing+20, and the G20, among many others.